 That defensive approach may not be working in the Premier League at the moment, but it has proven effective for Mourinho across the two-legged format in European football, with the 58-year-old also having won two European Cups in the past.

-He may need to rediscover some of that old magic if Tottenham are to qualify for next season’s Champions League via the Europa, and retain the likes of Kane and Son in the process.
+He may need to rediscover some of that old magic if Tottenham are to qualifying for next season’s Champions League, and retain the likes of Kane and Son in the process.